Merwin Nature Preserve

 - Self-guided hike: detailed habitat descriptions on the trail map with corresponding markers along the north hiking loop

 Located 2 miles east of Lake Bloomington and 5 miles west of Lexington, the Merwin Preserve is just 15 minutes from Bloomington/Normal and easily accessible from several major roadways.
 Parking lots are available on the west (1925E), north (2650N), and south (PJ Keller Highway) borders.
+PLEASE DO NOT PARK ON 1925E.
+IF THE WEST LOT IS FULL PLEASE USE THE NORTH LOT.
 Several smaller trailheads are marked along the perimeter of the preserve.